-A flashy orange ship is moored in the middle of the sea.
+A warm evening of July 2016 … A flashy orange ship is moored in the middle of the sea.
 As the winds and currents change directions, the vessel and its crew move around a giant turret.
 From the windows, the view changes – to the East, the Tuscany coast; to the West, the open sea and Gorgona island.

 This LNG carrier retired from sailing, but a whole plant was welded onto her hull.
 She* has become an FSRU (Floating Storage and Regasification Unit).
 Other vessels can berth alongside her* and transfer their precious LNG into her tanks.
 She will then regassify the LNG and send the gas out via a subsea gas pipeline.

 I came here to witness the ship to ship transfer of a full LNG cargo that I had bought earlier in spring.
 Tonight, after 26 days at sea, an LNG carrier is about to arrive.
 From Peru !
 Not less important, tonight France plays Germany in Euro semifinal.
 A match which, as a French born in Germany, I can’t afford to miss.